 The tea glossary

-Assam tea is a black tea produced in the region of the same name, Assam, in India.
-It is characterized by its full-bodied and subtly woody taste.
-Robust, it is perfect to start the day.
+Assam tea is a black tea produced in the Assam region of India.
+It is characterized by its full-bodied and subtly woody flavor.
+Robust, it is the perfect way to start the day.

 B